ryanbrooks816/portfolio/README.md

 # Ryan Brooks Portfolio

-This is the public source for my portfolio website.
-It is built with Astro, styled with Tailwind, and deployed as a Cloudflare Worker.
+Public source for my portfolio site, built with Astro and deployed to Cloudflare Workers.

 ## Repository layout

-The public `portfolio` repository contains the site code, configuration, and deployment scripts.
-Private portfolio data lives in a separate repository named `portfolio-data` and is never committed here.
+The public `portfolio` repository contains the site code, access control, configuration, and deployment scripts.
+The portfolio data is supplied in a sibling private repository, `portfolio-data` and contains project Markdown and materials, photos, and the site copy in `text.ts`.

-The local layout should be:

 ```text
 parent/